@gasket/plugin-webpack

 const webpackConfig = gasket.actions.getWebpackConfig(initialConfig, context);

-This action will execute the webpackConfig
+This action will execute the webpackConfig lifecycle and return the final

 Webpack configuration object.